PRESERVING YOUR FAMILY TREASURES

 Textiles include all items made of cloth including quilts, doilies, baptismal dresses, wedding dresses, etc. The Tuesday, February 24th session will focus on storage, care, and other important pointers for ensuring that these treasures will be around for future generations.

 Session Four: Electronic Records

 Today’s treasures are equally important to preserve for future generations.
 Family letters, email correspondence, and especially photographs are all digital these days.
 Yet, despite how easy they are to create, electronic documents don’t always stand up to the test of time.
 How many of us have “lost” a digital something after a technology upgrade?
-This session will focus in on the ongoing care needed to preserve electronic records including annually “spinning the disks,” .tiff verses jpg files, five year replacement of media, and migrating records.
+The session on Tuesday, March 10th will focus in on the ongoing care needed to preserve electronic records including annually “spinning the disks,” .tiff verses jpg files, five year replacement of media, and migrating records.